-With support from The Amsterdam Collective: Casa de Cultura, Jamaica Center for Arts and Learning, Laajasalon opisto, Rauman Seudun Työnhakijat, RaumArs AiR and Tohmajärvi Residency I have collected people’s personal experiences with climate change.
+With the organizational support of The Amsterdam Collective: Casa de Cultura, Jamaica Center for Arts and Learning, Laajasalon opisto, Rauman Seudun Työnhakijat, RaumArs AiR and Tohmajärvi Residency, I have recorded people of multilingual backgrounds sharing their personal experiences with climate change.
 Funding has been made possible by Finlandia Foundation National and The Puffin Foundation.

-Click on the country to be linked to the World Bank Climate Change Knowledge Portal that provides scientific evidence of climate change around the world.
+Click on the country to be linked to the World Bank Climate Change Knowledge Portal that provides scientific evidence of climate change in the interviewee’s location.
 Please also check Climate Action Tracker.

 New York, US

 Education is important in teaching people about climate change.
-People also need activities that can show them and inform them how to do things better.
+People also need activities that can inform them how to do things better.
 We can start by convincing the people that we care about.
 We are really pushing consumption when we should be pushing conservation: hold on to what you have; make it little, don’t make it big.
 This is like a whole mindset that we have grown away from.
-She believes that everybody has to sit back and think about what they are doing.
+Everybody has to think about what they are doing.
 We don’t have any time to wait.
-We are not going to make these kinds of sacrifices unless we see the greater good and the greater good is that we are all in this together and we are all related.
+We need to see the greater good in making sacrifices, and the greater good is that we are all in this together and we are all related.

 She is from north-western Russia, from the city of Murmansk.
-The topic of climate change is very important for her and her loved ones because what is happening in the world right now is impossible to not take seriously.
+The topic of climate change is very important to her and her loved ones because what is happening in the world right now is impossible to not take seriously.
 What she sees happening to nature makes her anxious.
-She wonders what will happen to her, her children and grandchildren.
-She has observed wildlife in northern Russia and how they go hungry and come closer to humans to eat from trash.
+She is concerned what will happen to her, her children and grandchildren.
+She has observed wildlife in northern Russia and how animals go hungry and come closer to the human habitats to eat from trash.
 This is a big disaster.

 During her childhood in Hong Kong she experienced the four seasons.
 Her family made seasonal foods to help the body adjust and be balanced from one season to another.
 In spring or fall certain soups were made to reduce dampness or dryness in the body.
 At school they had two different uniforms for spring/summer and fall/winter.
 Parents were notified when to switch their child’s uniform according to the season.
 In today’s climate, the four seasons are blend into one – summer.
 Traditional Chinese New Year is around January or February.
 As a young child her mom bought her a new dress or winter coat to celebrate the New Year and her growth.
 She still remembers the cozy, warm feeling of a new dress made of wool or velvet.
 In today’s climate higher temperatures linger longer all year around.
 Children can now wear short sleeve shirts and enjoy ice cream during the traditional Chinese New Year.